aws/aws-toolkit-azure-devops/AWS-Extension/Docs/cloudformation-create-update.rst

 Creates a new AWS CloudFormation stack or updates the Stack if it exists.

 #.
-Click the :guilabel:`Add` Task button in the pipeline to browse to and select the :samp:`AWS CloudFormation Create-Update`
+Click the :guilabel:`Add` Task button in the pipeline to browse to and select the :samp:`AWS CloudFormation Create-Update Stack`
     task from the AWS Tools extension you installed.
 Click :guilabel:`Add`.

        .. image:: images/AwsCloudFormationCreateUpdateList.png